Oumi11/Instacart-Basket-Analysis-Python/README.md

 <img src="pictures%20and%20visualization/shares_department.png" alt="shares_department" width="500">

-### 5. Is there a connection between age and family status in terms of ordering habits?
+### _6. Is there a connection between age and family status in terms of ordering habits?_

 On average, **divorced/widowed middle age users are the ones spending the most**, followed by young adult living with parents and siblings and married adult.

 <img src="pictures%20and%20visualization/heat_map_famstat_age.png" alt="heat_map_famstat_age" width="400">

-### _ 5.
-What differences can you find in ordering habits of different customer profiles?_
+### _7. What differences can you find in ordering habits of different customer profiles?_

 When examining the ordering habits of different customer profiles, we find several notable differences.
 In general, **ordering habits across different departments are quite similar, as they mostly consist of essential grocery products**, which are needed by all customer categories.